plandes/util/doc/introspect-cli.md

 class_name = zensols.cli.ActionCli
 option_excludes = set: db
 ```
 which tells the framework to ignore the `db` field.
-The `ActionCli` is the
+The [ActionCli] is the
 framework's aforementioned plumbing that connects the class and method pair to
 the command line.
 Each `ActionCli` describes the class and at least one of
 it's methods, each of which is an action with it's respective command line
 metadata given as an [ActionMetaData].

+The format of decorator sections can be modified with
+`decorator_section_format` given to the [ActoinCliManager].

 ### Domain and Choices